How to Install Microsoft Edge on Debian 12/11/10

 sudo apt install software-properties-common apt-transport-https ca-certificates curl -y

-Step 3: Import the Microsoft Repository
+Import Microsoft APT Repository

 In this step, you’ll import the GPG key required to verify the authenticity of the Microsoft Edge package.
 This ensures that the package you’re downloading is genuine and safe to install.
 To download and import the GPG key, execute the following command: